ciaranj/plugin-simplecache/README.md

 This determines if the cache status header `Cache-Status` will be added to the response headers.
 This header can have the value `hit`, `miss` or `error`.

+#### Include Query Parameters in Cache Key (`queryInKey`)
+*Default: false*

+This determines whether the query parameters on the url form part of the key used for storing cacheable requests.